elatov/elatov.github.io/_posts/2012-08-02-esxi-host-shows-as-disconnected-from-vcenter-due-to-heap-depletion.md

 	/volumes/71641d44-1e032a47/DSVA01/DSVA01.vmx:ethernet2.generatedAddress = "00:50:56:84:5a:ba"

-The DSVA (Deep Security Virtual Appliance) VMs were the VMs used for vShield Endpoint with TrendMicro, more information can be found here &#8220;<a href="http://www.vmware.com/files/pdf/partners/trendmicro/vmware-trendmicro-anti-virus-virtual-datacenter-sb-en.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/partners/trendmicro/vmware-trendmicro-anti-virus-virtual-datacenter-sb-en.pdf']);">Trend Micro Deep Security</a>&#8220;.
+The DSVA (Deep Security Virtual Appliance) VMs were the VMs used for vShield Endpoint with TrendMicro, more information can be found here "<a href="http://www.vmware.com/files/pdf/partners/trendmicro/vmware-trendmicro-anti-virus-virtual-datacenter-sb-en.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/partners/trendmicro/vmware-trendmicro-anti-virus-virtual-datacenter-sb-en.pdf']);">Trend Micro Deep Security</a>".
 From the article:

 > **How vShield Endpoint Works with Trend Micro Deep Security Virtual Appliance **
 > vShield Endpoint is a VMware API that is leveraged by Trend Micro Deep Security. vShield Endpoint